VaeiFork/TurnInPlace/README.md

 * Mover 2.0 out of the box support
 	* This depends on Mover 2.0 ever becoming actually _good_ and it doesn't look promising

+### 1.4.2
+* Moved call to `ITurnInPlaceAnimInterface::Execute_GetTurnInPlaceAnimSet()` to own function `UTurnInPlace::GetTurnInPlaceAnimSet()`
+	* This is so forked builds can make it virtual then override for advanced use-cases (eliminating interface calls)

+### 1.4.1
+* Fixed bug where turn in place curve modifier wasn't reapplying if a curve exists

 ### 1.4.0
 * Fixed **significant bug** where ShouldIgnoreRootMotionMontage() condition was incorrectly inverted - **This is potentially breaking** please check over your gameplay for correct behaviour.
 * Added anim curves to override turn in place to paused or locked